shineangelic/MPW/README.md

-# MPW

 ## !
 App removed !!
-> Google decided to remove this dangerous app from its store, with following reasons:
+Google decided to remove this dangerous app from its store, with following reasons:

 > During review, we found that your app, Mining Pool Watcher (it.angelic.mpw), violates the Payments policy.